Power Grid Corporation of India Ltd (NSE: POWERGRID) Q3 2026 Earnings Call dated Feb. 02, 2026

 Mohit Kumar

-I’m Mohit Kumar from IEC ICI Securities.
-Yeah,
+Hi I’m Mohit Kumar from ICICI Securities.

 R. K. Tyagi

-yeah.
-Especially for transformers and reactors as a component level, as of now there is no challenge only for manufacturing and assembly of transformer components like code, core, winding, bushing.
-There is a challenge.
-As per the present capacity of our transformer manufacturers.
-OEMs like T Hitachi, Toshiba, CG and other manufacturers.
-Today we have capacity of 2,28,000 MVA capacity.
-And even if we consider their augmentation in next two to three years, the capacity is only 3, it will become 3,98,000.
-Whereas demand in 26, 27 itself it is 4, 21,000.
+Especially for transformers and reactors, as a component level, as of now, there is no challenge.
+Only for manufacturing and assembly of transformer components like core, winding, bushing, there is a challenge.
+As per the present capacity of our transformer manufacturers, OEMs like T&R, Hitachi, Toshiba, CG, and other manufacturers, today we have capacity of 2,28,000 MVA capacity.
+And even if we consider their augmentation in next two to three years, the capacity become 3,98,000 MVA, whereas demand in ’26-’27 itself, it is 4,21,000 MVA.
+So, unless until the Chinese companies available in India, if relaxation by Government of India is given, then it is going to boost the transmission sector.
+So, it should be a good move for everybody.

 Mohit Kumar

 Understood.
-My second question,
+My second question —

 Nikhil Nigania